Why Animation Works for Nonprofits

 1. The Story of Cholera – Global Health Media Project

 We’ll begin with “The Story of Cholera,” an animated video that teaches people about a health problem.
-After cholera spread in Haiti in 2010, Global Health Media Project made this video to show how cholera is spread between people and, most importantly, how to stop it.
+After cholera spread in Haiti in 2010, the Global Health Media Project made this video to show how cholera is spread between people and, most importantly, how to stop it.

 The video tells the story of a small boy who joins forces with a health worker to save his father and teach the villagers about cholera prevention.
-Thanks to innovative animation, for the first time people could actually see the germs which cause cholera.
+Thanks to innovative animation, for the first time, people could actually see the germs which cause cholera.
 This makes it easy for them to understand how the disease works.
 With over 135 million views in 53 languages, The Story of Cholera has had a massive impact, especially in cholera-affected areas like Haiti and West Africa.
 This animation has become an essential educational tool in health campaigns around the world.

 2. A Beautiful Animation of A Harrowing Story – BBC News